 What can you do if you are facing the challenge of pregnancy during the pandemic?

-- Get your COVID-19 vaccine and ask those who are around you and your future baby to also get vaccinated.
+- Get your COVID-19 vaccine and ask those who are around you to also get vaccinated.

-- Have a plan for every stage to help you feel prepared and safe.
+- Have a plan for childbirth and coming home to help you feel prepared and safe.

 - Keep an eye on your mental health during pregnancy and after delivery.